pronovic/apologies-server/notes/API.md

 This event is triggered when a player explicitly quits a game.
 A player may quit a game any time after they join, regardless of whether the game has been started.
+This triggers a _Game Player Left_ event.

+### Game Player Left

-If the game has been started, quitting will trigger a _Game Player Change_ event and might potentially result in a _Game Cancelled_ event if the game is no longer viable.
+This event is triggered when a player leaves a game, either by quitting or by being disconnected.
+If the advertiser leaves the game, this triggers a _Game Cancelled Event_.
+For other players, leaving will trigger a _Game Player Change_ event and might potentially result in a _Game Cancelled_ event if the game is no longer viable.
+If the game has already been started and continues to be viable, future moves for this player will be chosen programmatically.
+If the player is in the middle of their turn, this will happen immediately.

-### Execute Move
+### Game Player Move

 This event is triggered when a player chooses their move.
-The player's move is validated and then executed.
+In turn, it triggers a _Game Move_ event.

+### Game Programmatic Move Event

+There are several different circumstances where we might need to choose a programmatic move for a player.
+The first is that the player itself is programmatic - the advertiser chose to start the game before a full set of human players joined.
+Every move for a programmatic player must be chosen programmatically.
+However, we also choose a move programmatically for any player that has quit or been disconnected from an in-progress game.
+Once the move has been chosen programmatically, this triggers a _Game Move_ event.

+### Game Move

+This event is triggered when a move has been chosen, either by a player or progammatically.
+The move is executed.
 If the player has won the game, then a _Game Completed_ event is triggered.
-Otherwise a _Game State Change_ event is triggered.
+Otherwise a _Game State Change_ and a _Game Next Turn_ event are both triggered.
+This event also resets the game's last active timestamp and marks the game as active.

+### Game Next Turn

+This event is triggered by the _Game Move_ event if the game has not been completed by the executed move.
+If the next turn is for a programmatic player, the _Game Programmatic Move_ event is triggered.
+If the next turn is for a human player, then one of two things happens.
+If the player is still playing the game, then a _Game Player Turn_ event is triggered.
+If the player is not playing the game (if they quit, were disconnected, or even unregistered) then a _Game Programmatic Move_ event is triggered instead.

 ### Game Player Change